dprojects/getDimensions/Docs/README.md

 	![padsSM002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/padsSM002.png)

-## MultiTransform Mirror - Pad
+## PartDesign :: MultiTransform :: Pad

-The `MultiTransform` allows for many transformations at the single step.
-To start with `MultiTransform Mirror` transformation of `Pad` furniture part, You have to create the furniture part for transformation first.
+The `PartDesign :: MultiTransform :: Pad` allows for many transformations at the single step.
+To start with `PartDesign :: MultiTransform :: Pad` transformation, You have to create the furniture part for transformation first.
 In this case this will be `Pad` furniture part.
 If You already have the `Pad` created, just follow steps:

-* Click the `Pad` furniture part and create `MultiTransform Mirror` as it is demonstrated below:
+* Click the `Pad` furniture part and create `PartDesign :: MultiTransform :: Pad` as it is demonstrated below:

 	![padsMT001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/padsMT001.png)